 Did you know that in one study on diet and women in perimenopause when fed a diet rich in oily fish, beans and peas, they set back the onset of menopause by a whopping 3 years!!
 In contrast, a diet high in refined carbohydrate saw an earlier onset by approx 1.5 years.
 This is nutrition science in action and we can apply this to ourselves!
 By delaying the onset of menopause, oestrogen levels were maintained for longer, reducing risk of osteoporosis; incredible! so it appears there is a better way of eating as we approach a healthier menopause.

-To find out more about the nutrients to focus on during perimenopause and menopause to reduce symptoms and have a better menopause, join my next online workshop, for more info click here “Nutrition for a better Menopause”
+To find out more about the nutrients to focus on during perimenopause and menopause to reduce symptoms and have a better menopause, you can download and purchase my latest online workshop, for more info click here “Nutrition for a better Menopause”

 Remove triggers for symptoms

 Hot drinks can trigger hot flashes and night sweats as can caffeine and alcohol.
 Avoiding alcohol and reducing your intake of caffeine after 3pm can help you have a better night sleep with less disruption from night sweats.
 Caffeine is found in chocolate as well as in tea and coffee and green tea so it is worth bearing that in mind for foods to avoid later in the daytime.

 If you decide that you might benefit from additional supplements, always ask a professional for a good quality, highly reputable and well sourced supplement.
 We are all unique and what works for one, often won’t have the same effect on you, therefore you may need to try a few different supplements over a number of months to find one that works for you and if in doubt you can book a free 15 minute chat with me here